mattermost/docs/source/deployment/sso-saml.md

 First, ensure you have installed the [XML Security Library](https://www.aleksey.com/xmlsec/download.html) on your Mattermost instance and that **it is available in your** `PATH`.

-Second, ensure you have completed each step in our guides for [configuring SAML with Okta](http://docs.mattermost.com/deployment/sso-saml-okta.html) or for [configuring SAML with Microsoft ADFS](http://docs.mattermost.com/deployment/sso-saml-adfs.html).
+Second, ensure you have completed each step in our guides for configuring SAML with Okta](http://docs.mattermost.com/deployment/sso-saml-okta.html), [OneLogin](http://docs.mattermost.com/deployment/sso-saml-onelogin.html) or [Microsoft ADFS](http://docs.mattermost.com/deployment/sso-saml-adfs.html).

 Lastly, if you are still having trouble with configuration, feel free to post in our [Troubleshooting forum](http://www.mattermost.org/troubleshoot/) and we'll be happy to help with issues during setup.